Friday, June 2

 JOE RUSSO’S ALMOST DEAD (8:45 PM)

-Furthur drummer Joe Russo, along with Ween’s bassist Dave Dreiwitz, keyboardist Marco Benevento, Scott Metzger on guitar and vocals, and American Babies’ Tom Hamilton on guitar and vocals makes up Joe Russo’s Almost Dead, which formed in 2013.
+Furthur drummer Joe Russo, along with keyboardist Marco Benevento, Scott Metzger on guitar and vocals, and American Babies’ Tom Hamilton on guitar and vocals make up Joe Russo’s Almost Dead, which formed in 2013.
 The band brings energy, rawness, and precision to some of the most complex Grateful Dead songs.
 Their jams are described by Dead Heads and new fans, alike as wild and adventurous!
+For this show the band will be joined by their dear friend Shakey Graves’ & Bob Weir Campfire Band’s bassist Jon Shaw, subbing for Dave Driewitz.

 THE MOTET (7:00 PM)